-AS OF SEPTEMBER 30, 2016
+AS OF SEPTEMBER 30, 2017

-Total fund balances - governmental funds balance sheet \$ 13,559 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not financial resources and therefore are not reported in governmental funds.
-At the beginning of the year, the cost of these assets was \$1,443,746, and the accumulated depreciation was \$1,150,352.
+Total fund balances - governmental funds balance sheet \$ 20,000 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not financial resources and therefore are not reported in governmental funds.
+At the beginning of the year, the cost of these assets was \$1,443,746, and the accumulated depreciation was \$1,196,891.
 The net effect of including the beginning balances for capital assets (net of depreciation) and long-term debt in the governmental activities is to increase net position.
-293,394 The 2016 depreciation expense increases accumulated depreciation.
-The net effect of the current year's depreciation is to decrease net position.
-(46,539) Long-term liabilities, including net pension liability, are not due and payable in the current period and, therefore, are not reported in the funds.
-(23,054) Net position of governmental activities \$ 237,360
+246,855 Current year capital outlays are expenditures in the fund financial statements but they should be shown as increases in capital assets in the government-wide financial statements.
+The net effect of including the 2008 capital outlays is to increase net assets.
+18,893 The 2017 depreciation expense increases accumulated depreciation.
+The net effect of the current year's depreciation is to decrease net position. ( 15,513) Long-term liabilities, including net pension liability, are not due and payable in the current period and, therefore, are not reported in the funds. ( 26,292) Net position of governmental activities \$ 243,943